State and royal cars of the United Kingdom: State and royal cars in the 21st century

-In 1998 Rolls-Royce Motors was sold by its then owner Vickers plc to the Volkswagen Group; however it transpired that the sale did not include rights to the Rolls-Royce name and logo (which were owned by the aerospace company Rolls-Royce plc, and could only be used under licence).
-Rights to the name and logo were subsequently acquired by BMW (who set up their own entirely separate company to manufacture cars under the Rolls-Royce brand); while Volkswagen (having renamed its subsidiary Bentley Motors Limited) went on to use the acquired expertise of the Rolls-Royce factory at Crewe to build cars of the Bentley marque.
+In 1998, Rolls-Royce Motors was sold by its then owner Vickers plc to the Volkswagen Group; however, it transpired that the sale did not include rights to the Rolls-Royce name and logo (which were owned by the aerospace company Rolls-Royce plc, and could only be used under licence).
+Rights to the name and logo were subsequently acquired by BMW (who set up their own entirely separate company to manufacture cars under the Rolls-Royce brand); while Volkswagen (having renamed its subsidiary Bentley) went on to use the acquired expertise of the Rolls-Royce factory at Crewe to build cars of the Bentley marque.

 The Bentley era

 Two Bentley State Limousines were commissioned as state cars for the Golden Jubilee of Elizabeth II in 2002.

-In 2002 the Queen acquired a new pair of state cars: two armoured Bentley State Limousines.
+In 2002, the Queen acquired a new pair of state cars: two armoured Bentley State Limousines.
 The first was presented to her by 'a consortium of British based automotive manufacturing and service companies' as a gift to mark her Golden Jubilee that year, and became her new Number 1 State Car; the second was purchased at the same time, to serve as her Number 2 car.

 These custom-built vehicles were based on the Bentley Arnage floorplan, with a twin-turbocharged 6.75 litre V8 engine producing 400 hp and 616 lbft of torque, giving a maximum speed of 130 mph.
 The state limousines are 3 ft longer than a standard Bentley Arnage, 10 in taller and 6 in wider.
 They are equipped with broad rear-hinged doors that open almost 90 degrees; they also have opaque rear window panels that can be installed for increased privacy when required, or else removed to allow improved visibility when the occupant is attending a public event.